AnkanSaha/jwt-destroy/README.md

-# jwt-distroy
+# JWT-Destroy: The Ultimate JWT Manipulation Tool
-JWT-Destroy is an enhanced version of the popular JSONWebToken npm package.
-It extends its functionality by offering manual expiry control, allowing developers to easily manage token expiration within their applications.
+JWT-Destroy is a powerful superset of the popular jsonwebtoken npm package.
+It provides seamless integration with jsonwebtoken's features, allowing you to effortlessly generate and verify tokens.
+Additionally, with manual token expiry capabilities, JWT-Destroy empowers you with precise control over token lifetimes.